dikshasehrawat/Marketplace-Seller-Performance-Analysis/README.md

   `ROW_NUMBER()` to keep only the most recent review per order.
 - Identified that ~3% of orders never completed their lifecycle (canceled/ unavailable), and excluded them from delivery-time calculations accordingly.
-- Explored and deduplicated the geolocation table (1,000,163 rows → 19,015 unique
-  zip codes) during initial data quality checks; not ultimately used in the final dashboard after regional analysis was built on state-level data instead.

 ---